JMMP/AnteaterNetwork/README.md

 * Map stays in place when there are no markers to display.
 Fixed [issue #33](https://github.com/JMMP/AnteaterNetwork/issues/33).
 * Implemented marker clusterer.
 Fixed [issue #9](https://github.com/JMMP/AnteaterNetwork/issues/9).
 * Adjusted pull tab code to use two different images on open and close.
 Fixed [issue #65](https://github.com/JMMP/AnteaterNetwork/issues/65).
+* Added a second XMLHttpRequest object.
+Fixed [issue #60](https://github.com/JMMP/AnteaterNetwork/issues/60).
+* Clicking a business in the results box will fit the marker to the screen and open the info window.
+Fixed [issue #66](https://github.com/JMMP/AnteaterNetwork/issues/66).

 ##### Version 8.0 December 5, 2012
 1. Map is clickable again.
 Fixed [issue #48](https://github.com/JMMP/AnteaterNetwork/issues/48).